Category Archives: Barron Cannon

 “Maybe,” Barron said, not bothering trying to remember.

-“I’m down on the phony’s who practice it, not the practice itself,” Barron said.
+“I’m down on the phonies who practice it, not the practice itself,” Barron said.

 “I cover my celery with paper, boards, and loose soil.
 They will have a nutty flavor when I dig them up at the end of the year.
 I don’t eat anything from factory farms.
-In fact, I am getting away from eating anything from any farms anymore, at all.
-Farms, whether big or small, are not good ideas.
-They make you a chattel to the supermarket.
-Freedom is the way to go, although it’s challenging trying to free fools from the chains they worship.”
+They make you a chattel to the supermarket.”

 “You should take every chance to feed the birds and other animals you see outside your house,” he said.
 “Give them good food, organic food, not processed.
 It will make such a difference in their lives.”

-On the driveway of his parent’s ranch-style house at the top of Hogsback Ln., looking across the valley towards the Hilliard Bridge, Barron tapped the brim of his Chief Wahoo baseball cap in farewell.
+On the driveway of his parent’s ranch-style house at the top of Hogsback Lane, looking across the valley towards the Hilliard Bridge, Barron tapped the brim of his dog-earred Chief Wahoo baseball cap in farewell.

 “Be a real vegan,” he said.
 “That’s the best thing any of us can do.”

 Frank and Betty walked the long way around before circling back to home, first crossing the Hilliard Bridge to Rocky River, from where they would make for Lakewood.
 The nine hundred foot long concrete bridge wasn’t the first one at that spot.
-The earliest one was known as the “Swinging Bridge.”
-It was a rope bridge with wooden planks that was used by school children and pedestrians back then to cross the river.
+The first one was known as the “Swinging Bridge.”
+It was a rope bridge with wooden planks that was used by school children and pedestrians to cross the river back then.
 It hung thirty feet above the water and swayed in strong winds.
-Sometimes a child fell into the river and had to be saved.
+Sometimes a child fell into the river and had to be saved from fate.

 Betty was unusually quiet.
 She was usually a talkative woman.
 Frank gave her an inquisitive glance.
-As they passed the Erie Island Coffee Co. on Detroit Rd., where there was outdoor seating, she suggested they stop for refreshments, since Barron hadn’t offered them any.
+As they came upon the Erie Island Coffee Co. on Detroit Road., where there was outdoor seating, she suggested they stop for refreshments, since Barron hadn’t offered them any.

-“Man, oh man, I know chocolate brownies have eggs in them,” Betty said, “and cappuccino has milk in it, and I know Barron would have a cow, but right now I think I need to sit down and enjoy myself for a few minutes, not thinking about that guy.”
+“Man, oh man, I know chocolate brownies have eggs in them,” Betty said, “and cappuccino has milk in it, and I know Barron would have a cow, but right now I think I need to sit down and enjoy myself for a few minutes, not thinking about that lone ranger.”

 They agreed that the vegans they knew were ethical and compassionate, their lives complementing their health, humanitarian, and environmental concerns.
 They could not agree on whether Barron Cannon was a determined idealist, a mad ideologue, or simply lived in an alternate universe.
 Or maybe he was just his own incarnation of the cranky old guy on the porch.

-They sat at a table outside the entrance door.
-They had espresso and cappuccino, scones with gobs of butter, and chocolate brownies.
-They watched the sun slip in and out of the springtime clouds and walked the rest of the way home in the late afternoon in a sated buzzy state-of-mind.
+They sat at a small metal table outside the entrance door.
+They had cappuccino, scones with gobs of butter, and chocolate brownies.
+They people-watched and admired a 1950s Chevy Bel Air when it cruised past.
+The V8 engine rumbled.
+They watched the sun slip in and out of the springtime clouds and walked the rest of the way home in the late afternoon in good spirits.

 Ed Staskus posts monthly on 147 Stanley Street http://www.147stanleystreet.com, Made in Cleveland http://www.clevelandohiodaybook.com, Atlantic Canada http://www.redroadpei.com, and Lithuanian Journal http://www.lithuanianjournal.com